rex69420/confluence-2023-bot/README.md

 # Confluence 2023 Discord Bot

 This bot is designed to run using Python and the Discord.py library.
-This was created for Confluence 2023.

 ## Installation Steps